How we use your personal information for the services provided by the Housing Advice (Homelessness) Team

 3. Where does the service get my information from?

-Personal information is obtained directly from the client who is seeking advice and assistance.
-Information is gathered and recorded electronically during a face to face Housing Needs Assessment.
+From you, the client when you contact the Housing Advice Centre for advice and assistance.
+Information is gathered during a face to face or telephone Housing Needs Assessment.

 4. What we will do with your personal information?

 The Housing Advice Service uses the personal information listed above to:

 - Verify the information that’s been provided to us to confirm eligibility for assistance and to give the best advice based on the individuals circumstances.